twknab/mean_hike/readme.md

 + Add validation that Location URL must contain "http://" (high priority)

 + Delete User Account Feature -- Thursday (if Time) (high priority)

+## Important Bug Fix:
+Right now dates are only being listed in PST time zone.
+A timezone feature needs to be added so that the server reflects the timezone of the user's timezone.
+Time and date stamps will be inaccurate for users outside of the West Coast/ PST zone.